aptise/peter_sslers/README.md

 ## "Peter SSLers" - a Pyramid Application

 "Peter SSLers" is the core toolkit.
 It is a `Pyramid` application that can be spun up as a webserver or used via a commandline interface.
 Peter is your friend and handles all of the Certificate Management and translation functions for you.
 He's a bit eccentric, but basically a good guy.

 ## "SSL Minnow" - The Datastore

 By default, the "SSL Minnow" is a SQLite database `ssl_minnow.sqlite`.
 It is the backing datastore for SSL Certificates and the operations log.
 Your data is ONLY saved to the SSL Minnow - not to the filesystem like other LE clients - so you should be careful with it.
 If the Minnow would be lost, it can not be recovered.
 Be a good skipper, or your three hour tour could end up taking many years and might involve the Harlem Globetrotters.

 ## "Tools"

 The "/tools" directory contains scripts useful for certificate operations.
 Currently this includes:

 * an `invoke` script for some miscellaneous tasks
 * a sample `fake_server.py` that will spin up a server with routes that you can test against. this will allow you to setup your integration without running peter_sslers
-* a sample `fake_boulder.py` that will spin up a fake boulder server that can be used as a certificate authority when testing

 ## The OpenResty package